et9719/GreenwoodAS/README.md

 1. https://color.adobe.com/create/color-wheel : I used this site to help me choose the colors for the text on my site.

-2. https://www.w3schools.com/ : I used this to help me when adding a map in the about us section.
+2. https://www.w3schools.com/ : I used this to help me when adding a map in the about us section and the video in the gallery section.

 3. https://www.codingnepalweb.com/scroll-to-top-button-html-css/ : This site was used to help create the scroll to top button.